WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Meeting Protein Requirements

-According to Dietitians Australia, approximate protein requirements are as follows:
+According to Dieticians Australia, approximate protein requirements are as follows:

 • Adult women: 0.75g/kilogram of body weight/day